Blog post

 I love knowing people that have so much passion, they MAKE their dreams come true.
-On the heels of Lou’s successful work on whale entanglement with “In the Wake of Giants”, he has started a kickstarter campaign to create the sequel, “Northern Wake”.
+On the heels of Lou’s successful work on whale entanglement with “In the Wake of Giants”, he started a kickstarter campaign to create the sequel, “Northern Wake”.

 You’ve always wanted to be a filmmaker, what are some of the roadblocks you had to overcome to realize your dream?